Dentures – who covers the costs?

 Costs for dentures vary.
 It depends on the material, among other things: high-quality dentures made from ceramics such as zirconium are expensive compared with other materials, but they are extremely durable.
 And ceramic is visually almost indistinguishable from a real tooth.
 The cheaper version is made from plastic.
 But unlike full ceramic or metal, plastic is less robust and may become discoloured.

 Another cost factor is the work involved in the procedure: a small filling is less laborious than a crown restoration.
-As well as the materials and outlay involved in the procedure, the costs ultimately also depend on the tariff item of the respective dentist.
+As well as the materials and outlay involved in the procedure, the costs ultimately also depend on the tariff used by the respective dentist.

 Calculating the tariff item

 The Swiss dental tariff is set by Swiss social insurance institutions and the Swiss Dental Association (SSO).
-The tax point value multiplied by the number of tax points equates to the cost of the respective service.
-A brief overview of the dentist pay scale/tariff can be viewed on the SSO website: sso.ch/de/tarif
+The costs depend on the correct application of the tariff, the selected tax point and tax point value.
+You can find a brief overview of dental tariffs on the SSO website.

 Dentures: cost contribution in Switzerland and abroad